askforalfred/alfred/gen/README.md

 $ python scripts/generate_trajectories.py --save_path data/new_trajs --in_parallel --debug --num_threads 2
 ```

 This will sample tasks based on the sampling mechanism described in the paper.
+You might notice a lot of failed executions, which are automatically discarded by the script.

 ## Replay Checks

+In parallel with generation, replay saved trajectories to check if the expert demonstrations are reproducable:

 ```bash
 $ python scripts/replay_checks.py --data_path data/new_trajs --in_parallel
 ```
+This will ensure that the interaction masks and expert actions are deterministic.

 ## Data Augmentation

+Currently, dataset only provides 300x300 RGB images.
+However, each trajectory can be replayed to save any additional info available from the simulator.
+See the [augment_trajectories.py](scripts/augment_trajectories.py) script as an example for saving 600x600 RGB, depth and instance segmentation masks from the existing dataset:

 ```bash
 python scripts/augment_trajectories.py --data_path data/json_2.1.0 --num_threads 2 --smooth_nav --time_delays